Kostiantin/companies/readme.md

 2) Install the local site and database;

-3) Assign database in the .env file;
+3) Change file .env.example to .env.
+Inside it assign database and connection credentials (user/password);

 4) Run commands: